-Grading descriptors LO1: Completion of multiple-choice paper to achieve a pass LO1: Completion of multiple-choice paper to achieve a pass Pass LO2 : Apply knowledge to methodically and effectively using professional behaviour, communication skills and work safely.
+Grading descriptors LO1: Completion of multiple-choice paper to achieve a pass LO2: Apply knowledge to methodically and effectively using profibehaviour, communication skills and work safely.
+Carry out a lass and tanning treatment.
+Records are accurate with most informationally analysis sheet LO3: Research and identify one advantage and one disadvantage permanent and non-permanent lash and brow application and or advantage and one disadvantage of manual and spray tan.
+Merit LO1: Completion of a multiple-choice paper to achieve a merit LO2: Demonstrate secure skills to methodically apply knowledge to effectively work in a professional behaviour, demonstrate good communication skills and work safely.
 Carry out a lash, brow and tanning treatment.
-Records are accurate with most information on analysis sheet Ь LO3 : Research and identify one advantage and one disadvantage of permanent and non-permanent lash and brow application and one advantage and one disadvantage of manual and spray tan.
-LO1: Completion of a multiple-choice paper to achieve a merit Merit LO2 : Demonstrate secure skills to methodically apply knowledge to effectively work in a professional behaviour, demonstrate good communication skills and work safely.
-Carry out a lash, brow and tanning treatment.
 Records are accurate and detailed information on analysis sheet.
-LO3 : Research and identify two advantages and two disadvantages of permanent and non-permanent lash and brow application.
+LO3: Research and identify two advantages and two disadvantages of permanent and non-permanent lash and brow application.
 Two advantages and two disadvantages of manual and spray tan.
-LO1: Completion of multiple-choice paper to achieve a distinction tinction LO2 : Apply knowledge to effectively work in a professional manner, demonstrating excellent communication skills and work safely.
+Distinction LO1: Completion of multiple-choice paper to achieve a distinction LO2: Apply knowledge to effectively work in a professional manner, demonstrating excellent communication skills and work safely.
 Carry out a lash, brow and tanning treatment confidently using a wide range of skills to a high professional standard.
 Prescribe correct products and techniques choice.
 Records are fully accurate and detailed information on analysis sheet.
-Dis LO3 : Research and identify three advantages and three disadvantages of manual and spray tan.
+LO3: Research and identify three advantages and three disadvantages of manual and spray tan.
 Identify three advantages and three disadvantages of permanent and non-permanent lash and brow application.